-Rose Ayling-Ellis has not only made history as the first deaf contestant to compete on BBC's Strictly Come Dancing, but she also became a household favorite after taking on the role of Frankie Lewis in EastEnders in May 2020.
+Rose Ayling-Ellis has not only made history as the first deaf contestant to compete on and now win BBC's Strictly Come Dancing, but she also became a household favorite after taking on the role of Frankie Lewis in EastEnders in May 2020.

-But EastEnders isn't Rose's first role, and there's plenty of things you might not know about the soap star.
-From her time on Casualty to an instrument her mum has forbidden her to play in the house, here's everything you need to know...
+But EastEnders isn't Rose's first role, and there are plenty of things you might not know about the soap star.
+From her time on Casualty to an instrument her mum has forbidden her to play in the house, here's everything you need to know about Rose Ayling-Ellis ...

 1. Rose Ayling-Ellis once tried practising the recorder - but her mum banned her!